No. You may enter as many as you like. The most you can enter at one time is 40.

 I uploaded my photos but did not receive an email confirmation.
 How can I be sure you received them successfully?

 You can simply log back in to the contest and see your photos.
 If you can see them, then we have them!
+That said, sometimes they will not download completely at your end when you go back to look, but that does not mean we don’t have them.
+Contact us directly if you would like to be certain.
 Please note, you cannot log back in after the final deadline.
 At that point, only the judges have access to the database.

 Who can enter the SPRING Contest?